Security is hard for users, so let us clean up with NEAT & SPRUCE

-Microsoft used to be a horrid company with regards to their security, then they sat down and made security a quality gate – we do not ship if security is wrong.
-How do they know what is wrong?
-A 24 page guideline with 68 bullet points?!
-Perfect holiday reading
+Microsoft used to be a horrid company with regards to security—we do not ship if security is wrong.
+How do they know what’s wrong?
+A 24-page guideline with 68 bullet points?
+Perfect holiday reading 😜

-The security development lifecycle team has recently tried to help us developers improve our applications so we not the next company with a bad security issues with two acronyms which will improve security notices to our users: NEAT & SPRUCE
+The security development lifecycle team has recently tried to help us developers improve our applications, so we don’t become the next company with bad security issues.
+They’ve introduced two acronyms to improve security notices to our users: NEAT & SPRUCE

 What is NEAT?